pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

 However, a subtle problem with this is that page makers are called every time the page loads.
-This means that, if the participant refreshes the page, they will see a different random value, which may not be appropriate.
+This means that, if the participant refreshes the page, they will see a different random value, which may not be desirable either.

 Instead, the best way to achieve this functionality is by combining a code block with a page maker.